 Step Five: Becoming Established

 There's more to being a dentist than drilling teeth.
-According to the U.S. Bureau of Labor Statistics (BLS), 10% of all dentists are independent practitioners.
+According to the U.S. Bureau of Labor Statistics (BLS), 25% of all dentists were independent practitioners in 2014.
 Dentists who are not in private practice may work in hospitals, teach in dental schools or work in public health.

 Independent practitioners must set up an office, which requires investing in new equipment or buying an existing office from a retiring dentist.
 To defray these costs and get experience, some dentists work for a few years as associate dentists before they go solo or establish partnerships.